apps-for-linux/apps-for-linux.github.io/src/content/blog/jitsi.md

 ---
 title: "Jitsi Meet"
+description: |
-summary: "Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application."
+ "Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application."
 date: 2025-04-15T22:59:00Z
 categories: ["Network"]
 authors: